z3r0-k3lv1n/Cheat-Sheets/Tensor-Flow-Machine-Learning-Cheat-Sheet.md

 This cheat sheet covers the basics of TensorFlow for machine learning.
 For more details, refer to the official [TensorFlow documentation](https://www.tensorflow.org/).

+**Note:** This cheat sheet is a reference guide and might not cover all scenarios.
+Always refer to the official documentation and consult with experienced developers for complex projects.

 Feel free to create a pull request and customize and format this cheat sheet according to your preferences.